Hardware Connections & Specs

 3. Ethernet Port

-A gigabit connection used for Lighting and network control:
+A gigabit connection used for lighting and network control:

 • Art-Net: Outputs lighting data to Art-Net nodes.
+Up to 16 universes (8,192 channels).

 • RTP-MIDI: Allows control of the MVP over a local network (Network MIDI).